kdavies4/ModelicaRes/README.md

 The figures are generated via [matplotlib], which offers a rich set of plotting routines.
 ModelicaRes includes functions to automatically pre-format and label some figures, like xy plots, Bode and Nyquist plots, and Sankey diagrams.
-[odelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].
+ModelicaRes can be scripted or used in an interactive [Python] session with math and matrix functions from [NumPy].

 Currently, ModelicaRes only loads Dymola/[OpenModelica]-formatted results